 Abstract.
 Coastal sea-level trends in the Baltic Sea display decadal-scale variations around a long-term centennial trend.
-In this study, we analyse the spatial and temporal characteristics of the decadal trend variations and investigate the links between coastal sea-level trends and atmospheric forcing on decadal time scale.
-For this analysis, we use monthly means of sea level and climatic data sets.
-Sea level data set is composed of long tide gauge records and gridded sea-surface-height (SSH) reconstructions.
-Climatic data sets are composed of sea level pressure, air temperature, precipitation, evaporation and climatic variability indices.
+In this study, we analyse the spatial and temporal characteristics of the decadal trend variations and investigate the links between coastal sea-level trends and atmospheric forcing on a decadal timescale.
+For this analysis, we use monthly means of sea-level and climatic data sets.
+The sea-level data set is composed of long tide gauge records and gridded sea surface height (SSH) reconstructions.
+Climatic data sets are composed of sea-level pressure, air temperature, precipitation, evaporation, and climatic variability indices.
 The analysis indicates that atmospheric forcing is a driving factor of decadal sea-level trends.
 However, its effect is geographically heterogeneous.
 This impact is large in the northern and eastern regions of the Baltic Sea.
-In the southern Baltic Sea area, the impacts of atmospheric circulation on decadal sea level trends are smaller.
+In the southern Baltic Sea area, the impacts of atmospheric circulation on decadal sea-level trends are smaller.

-To identify the influence of the large-scale factors other than the effect of atmospheric circulation in the same season on the Baltic Sea level trends, we filter out, for each season separately, the direct signature of atmospheric circulation on the Baltic Sea level by a multivariate linear regression model and analysed the residuals of this regression model.
+To identify the influence of the large-scale factors other than the effect of atmospheric circulation in the same season on Baltic Sea sea-level trends, we filter out the direct signature of atmospheric circulation for each season separately on the Baltic Sea level through a multivariate linear regression model and analyse the residuals of this regression model.
 These residuals hint at a common underlying factor that coherently drives the decadal sea-level trends in the whole Baltic Sea.
 We found that this underlying effect is partly a consequence of decadal precipitation trends in the Baltic Sea basin in the previous season.

-The investigation on the relation between the AMO-index and sea-level trends implies that this detected underlying factor is 20 not connected to oceanic forcing driven from the North Atlantic region.
+The investigation of the relation between the AMO index and sea-level trends implies that this detected underlying factor is not connected to oceanic forcing driven from the North Atlantic region.